 Independent Fellows play a key role within the Institute of Evolutionary Biology.
 Many of our current research staff are on fellowships, and the record of our Fellows obtaining permanent positions is exceptional.
-As a 5 rated department (RAE 2002), we provide an excellent intellectual environment, with state of the art facilities which is reflected by the success of our Fellows.
+As a 5 rated department (REF 2013), we provide an excellent intellectual environment, with "state of the art" facilities which is reflected by the success of our Fellows.

 In view of the importance we place on independent Fellows, and to allow young researchers to maximise their potential we have adopted a 5 point fellowship development program.